davidson16807/sublime_contextual_move/README.md

 Ctrl+IJKL to move.
 Other keys toggle move behavior.
 You can move across characters, words, search results, tabs, and more.

 ## The Gist
-Ctrl+ijkl are contextual arrow keys.
+Ctrl+IJKL are contextual arrow keys.
 By default, they move the cursor one character at a time.
+Adding "Shift" will extend the selection.
 If you open the search panel, they'll move between search results.

-You can press other keys to toggle their behavior:
+You can press other keys to toggle move behavior:

  * Toggle Ctrl+space to move a word at a time.

  * Toggle Ctrl+_ to move by subwords.

+ * Toggle Ctrl+Enter to move to the beginning/end of the line or document.
+Subsequent keypresses to Ctrl+IJKL will return to the default behavior.

  * Toggle Ctrl+tab to move between tabs.